AWegnerGitHub/awegnergithub.github.io-content/2025_08_18_junior_dev_gen_ai_crisis.md

 !!! attention
     Successful transformation requires deliberate strategy, not just tool adoption

-Bringing Copilot, Cursor, or other AI coding assistants to your team does not guarantee success.
+Bringing Copilot, Cursor, Claude Code or other AI coding assistants to your team does not guarantee success.
 It is _a_ step in being successful in the AI transformation.
 It is not _the_ step.

 ### Three Strategic Approaches